astley92/aocli/README.md

 ## What's Coming?

-- [x] Save the days problem text in a .md file
+- [x] Save the days problem text in a .md file.
-- [ ] Submit functions for each part so you don't have to leave your editor.
+- [x] Submit functions for each part so you don't have to leave your editor.
+- [ ] Explain how to get your advent of code token.
-- [ ] Scrape the day's problem text in an attempt to save test input data into the generated test_inputs file
+- [ ] Scrape the day's problem text in an attempt to save test input data into the generated test_inputs file.
-- [ ] Allow users to set which folders/files should be created
+- [ ] Allow users to set which folders/files should be created.

 ## Development